ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 - In addition to dynamically-importing components, you can define a component to be shown while a dynamically-imported one is being requested
 - You can add pre-conditions to routes (sometimes called "route guards")
 - You can add custom user data that is then used with the [`routeLoading` and `routeLoaded` events](#routeloading-and-routeloaded-events)
+- You can set static props, which are passed to the component as mounted by the router

 ### The `wrap` method